Mordekai66/Team-8-InternShip/README.md

    We will train our model using a machine learning algorithm (K-Means) to understand user preferences and recommend the most appropriate courses.
 Model will be continually improved to improve accuracy and efficiency.

 3. User Interface Development 🖥
-   We will design and implement an interface using (gradio) that allows users to easily interact.
+   We will design and implement an interface using (Tkinter library) that allows users to easily interact.

 4. Code Implementation & Integration 💻
    We'll integrate all components, ensuring smooth operation from data processing to model deployment.
-Course Prediction 🤖:

 5. Continuous Testing & Feedback 🔄

    We will apply Agile methodology for continuous testing and feedback, allowing us to make ongoing improvements and adjustments to ensure our solution remains user-centric.
-Firstly you should choose an input method:

 📅 Timeline & Deliverables